lavoneharris/Setting-up-a-Firewall/README.md

     <img src="https://imgur.com/4S8LKXz.png" height="80%" width="80%" alt="Download Oracle Virtual Box"/>
 <br />
 <br />
  7. Run the Firewall Lab by double clicking it to run.
-A window to setup the .iso disk we want to use will appear we will choose pfsense file we downloaded earlier.
+A window to setup the .iso disk we want to use will appear, we will choose pfsense file we downloaded and extracted earlier.
   <img src="https://imgur.com/05DYmN6.png" height="80%" width="80%" alt="Download Oracle Virtual Box"/>
 <br />
 <br />